Rez (video game): Accolades and retrospectives

 Rez received an award from The Agency for Cultural Affairs Media Art Festival in Japan.
-At the 2002 NAVGTR awards, Rez was nominated in the "Outstanding Innovation in Game Play" category, and was nominated for "Console Action/Adventure Game of the Year" at the 2003 D.I.C.E.
-Awards.
+At the 2002 NAVGTR awards, Rez was nominated in the "Outstanding Innovation in Game Play" category, and was nominated for "Console Action/Adventure Game of the Year" at the 6th Annual Interactive Achievement Awards.
 At the second Game Developers Choice Awards in 2001, the game was one of five titles highlighted in the "Game Innovation Spotlights" category, and was one of four games nominated for the 2001 BAFTA Interactive Entertainment Awards in their "Interactive Arts" category.
 It also won GameSpot's 2002 "Best Graphics (Artistic) on PlayStation 2" award, and was nominated in the "Best Game No One Played on PlayStation 2" category.

 In anniversary retrospectives and lists of memorable Dreamcast titles from multiple websites including Gamasutra and IGN, Rez was noted for its visual design and blend of gameplay and music.
 As part of a feature on Mizuguchi's career and work, James Mielke of 1Up.com considered Rez underrated in its time and having aged well compared to its contemporaries.
 The game would go on to receive "Runner Up" in the category of "Electronic - Puzzle and Classic" in Games's annual "The Games 100".
 In 2009, Edge ranked the game #49 on its list of "The 100 Best Games To Play Today", calling it "Astonishing to watch [and] uniquely absorbing to play".
 In 2012, Rez was listed on Time's list for the 100 greatest video games of all time.
 Rez was chosen as one of the Dreamcast games to be shown at the Smithsonian American Art Museum's 2012 exhibition, The Art of Video Games.
 Rez HD was rated the 13th best Xbox Live Arcade of all time by IGN in a September 2010 listing.
+In 2023, a poll by GQ conducted among a team of video game journalists across the industry ranked Rez the 99th best video game of all time.

 At The Game Awards 2016, Rez Infinite was nominated for "Best Music/Sound Design" and won "Best VR Game".
 It was also nominated for the equivalent "Best VR/AR Game" award at the 2016 Game Developers Choice Awards.
 At the 2017 British Academy Games Awards, the game was nominated in the "Audio Achievement" category.